 TULIP Consulting's Founder and Director, Colette van der Ven, was invited to deliver a commencement address for the 2021 LLM class at the Graduate Institute.
-The address, which can be watched and read below, established nine principles of pragmatic idealism for the 21st century:
+The address, which can be watched in the video above and read in full below, established nine principles of pragmatic idealism for the 21st century:

 Principle 1: Never cease questioning whether what you are doing is actually benefiting the people this system is supposed to reach.
 Stay emotionally connected to these people.

 Principle 2: Don't lose sight of reason: the art is to discover that fine and often elusive balance between the two - reason and emotion, the head and the heart, and sometimes, passion and the law

 Principle 3: Most jobs have a margin of discretion that allow you to develop and undertake different types of activities.
 Be proactive and leverage these opportunities.
 And where opportunities do not exist, take the initiative to develop your won.
 Submit that paper; speak at that panel; connect your boss to that interesting person you want to work with.

 Principle 4: You are never too young, too old, or too imperfect to make a difference.
 You do not need perfection to build your dream.
 What you need is a willingness to take a calculated risk, the courage to face failure, and most important, just wanting it badly enough.

 Principle 5: George Bernard Shaw once wrote: "The reasonable man adapts himself to the world.
 The unreasonable one persists in trying to adapt the world to himself.
 Therefore, all progress depends on the unreasonable man."
 Whenever you can, try to be that unreasonable man or woman.